Go Back Up

 Part C (Medicare Advantage Plans)

-Medicare Part A and Part B cover 80% of the costs of health services a patient receives.
-Medicare Advantage plans cover everything Parts A and B do, but they charge a small copay and coinsurance amount for prescription drug coverage and other medical services.
+Medicare Part A and Part B cover 80% of patients' health services costs.
+Part C, also known as Medicare Advantage plans, covers everything Parts A and B do.
+But it charges small copay and coinsurance rates for prescription drug coverage and other medical services.

 Part D

-Medicare Part D is optional, and monthly premiums vary from plan to plan.
-Most people only pay their base premium, but those with higher incomes pay an extra charge based on their IRS income taxes.
-Like those with Medicare Part B with an IMAA, the amount is based on their income tax report from two years prior.
+Medicare Part D is optional, and monthly premium payments vary from plan to plan.
+Most people only pay their base premium.
+But those with higher incomes pay an extra fee in addition to their premium.
+Like Medicare Part B, the government will use your federal income tax return from two years prior to calculate the additional cost.

-In most cases, the additional premium amount is withheld from your Social Security check.
-If you have a Medicare Advantage plan with Part D coverage, you will still have to pay the extra amount if you’re over the income threshold.
-You can lose your Part D coverage if you don’t pay the additional fee.
+If you have a Medicare Advantage plan with Part D coverage, you must still pay the extra charge if you’re over the income limit.
+You can lose your Part D coverage if you don't pay it.

 Filed an individual tax return